James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

  Please note, the folders below and their usage:

  > "data" Folder:

 Contains the Bank loan list - "daiily_rate_sheet.csv" and this is where the new qualifying loans csv file will be saved.

 >"qualifer" Folder:

-    -filters - sub folder where the filtering functions are saved for usage in the main app.py file.
+filters - sub folder where the filtering functions are saved for usage in the main app.py file.

-    -utils - sub folders where the financial/loan functions are saved for usage in the main app.py file.
+utils - sub folders where the financial/loan functions are saved for usage in the main app.py file.